-Our IPD meta-analysis of Incredible Years programs in Europe follows PRISMA IPD reporting guidelines (Stewart et al., 2015).
+Our IPD meta-analysis of IY programs in Europe follows PRISMA IPD reporting guidelines (Stewart et al., 2015).
 The study protocol is available at (blinded for review).
 Ethical approval was granted by (blinded for review).

-Eligibility Criteria, Identifying and Selecting Trials (Supplementary material S1, flow chart).
+Eligibility Criteria, Identifying, and Selecting Trials

-We sought to include all data from all completed randomized trials of the IY parenting intervention in Europe, published or unpublished, for children aged 1-12 years, with no restriction on year of publication or included outcome measures.
-We excluded trials, or conditions within trials that: (1) were not randomized; (2) included additional non-parenting programs, such as child-focused interventions; or (3) were highly abbreviated, non-standard versions of the usual IY intervention of 12-14 sessions.
+We sought to include all data from all completed randomized trials of the IY parenting intervention in Europe, published or unpublished, for children aged 1-12 years, with no restriction on year of publication or included outcome measures (Appendix S1, flow chart).
+We excluded trials or conditions within trials that: (a) were not randomized; (b) included additional nonparenting programs, such as child-focused interventions; or (c) were highly abbreviated, nonstandard versions of the usual IY intervention of 12- 14 sessions.

-Trials were identified through: (1) systematic searches in five databases (CINAHL, Embase, Global Health, MEDLINE, PsycINFO) in Jan 2015; (2) the IY website library; (3) consultation with experts including European IY mentors' network.
-Searches via OVID used the following: 1. incredible years.mp; 2. webster-stratton.mp; 3.
-1 or 2.
+Trials were identified through: (a) systematic searches in five databases (CINAHL, Embase, Global Health, MEDLINE, PsycINFO) in January 2015; (b) the IY website library; (c) consultation with experts including European IY mentors' network.
+Searches via OVID used the following: (a) incredible years.mp; (b) webster-stratton.mp; (c) 1 or 2.
 Search strings were adapted for other databases.
 Eligibility was assessed by the first author and double checked by four additional authors, with no differences of opinion.